VamsiKrishna2998/Dashboardpackage/README.md

     console.log(result)
  })'''

-# get Jira Backlog Count
+# get Jira Backlog Tickets Count

 This function returns the Backlog Tickets present in the given jira project.